simoncblyth/opticks/graphics/ggeoview/enhancement/analytic_geometry.rst

 These need to line up with the triangulated solids for identity to work.
 Each primitive has a small numbers of parts (up to 4).
 Total of 16 parts.

-The triangulated GMergedMesh was created by combination of the PMT subtree merged mesh one and a fabricated solid.

 When put the container at the end in pmt-parts the material mapping works better as that aligns with GMergedMesh::combine order.